On this page

 - What does "conditioning" mean in real estate?

-- Why is the first 21 days of a property campaign so important?
+- Why are the first 21 days of a property campaign so important?

 - Can an overpriced listing recover later in the campaign?